Team-Compliance/NewPillCrusher/README.md

     - Bombs are Key = All bombs in a room are converted into keys and vice versa.
 Horse pill: pickups convert into double packs. --done
     - Explosive Diarrhea = Enemies fart out troll bombs --done
     - Full Health = Enemies get healed to full HP --done
-    - Health Down = Enemies get 15HP removed from them (30 with horse pill).
+    - Health Down = Enemies affected lose 15HP for the rest of the run (30 with horse pill).
 If HP is lower than 15 (30) then it removes half of current hp (~= 67% of current hp) --done
-    - Health Up = Enemeis gain 15HP (30 with horse pill) --done
+    - Health Up = Enemies affected gain 15HP for the rest of the run (30 with horse pill) --done
     - I Found Pills = Nothing, gives Isaac a different face --done
     - Puberty = Enemies become random champion variants --done
     - Pretty Fly = Enemies get a fly (2 flies) orbital --done
     - Range Down = Enemies get a range down effect --done
     - Range Up = Enemies get a range up effect --done
-    - Speed Down = Enemies get a speed down effect --Think of something else
+    - Speed Down = --Think of something else
-    - Speed Up = Enemies get a speed up effect --Think of something else
+    - Speed Up = --Think of something else
-    - Tears Down Enemies get a tears down effect --Think of something else
+    - Tears Down = --Think of something else
-    - Tears Up = Enemies get a tears up effect --Think of something else
+    - Tears Up = --Think of something else
     - Luck Down = Enemy projectiles have a chance to lose effects --done
     - Luck Up = Enemy projectiles have a chance to gain extra effects --done
     - Telepills = Teleports all enemies in a room to a different room --done